 First-semester graduate students:

-- If you are unsure who is your advisor, talk to your academic department.
+1. Meet with your academic advisor.
+If you are unsure who your advisor is, talk to your academic department.

 Continuing graduate students: